 Frazer Clarke out to ‘prove people wrong’ against Fabio Wardley on Easter Sunday

-The two will fight for the British and Commonwealth heavyweight titles at 02 Arena in London.
+The two will fight for the British and Commonwealth heavyweight titles at O2 Arena in London

 Frazer Clarke is ready to have the last laugh when he takes on Fabio Wardley for the British and Commonwealth heavyweight titles on Sunday in what will be the biggest night of his professional career.

-Olympic bronze medallist Clarke has been forced to bide his time for a shot at domestic rival Wardley after their prospective bout last year collapsed.
+Olympic bronze medalist Clarke has been forced to bide his time for a shot at domestic rival Wardley after their prospective bout last year collapsed.

 Clarke’s own team of 258 Management and promotion company Boxxer made the decision to withdraw the 32-year-old on the day of purse bids, which resulted in their fighter being at the centre of a social media storm.